 - Let me know in the comments:

 Australia has four seasons.
-Summer is between December to February, Autumn falls from March till May, followed by Winter from June till August, and Spring from September till November.
+Summer is between December to February, Autumn falls from March to May, followed by Winter from June till August, and Spring from September till November.

 Having traveled to all 8 major cities in Australia and lived in 2, IMHO living in Australia is a blessing with great weather.
 But if you really want to hit the nail in the head, the best months to visit here are September and October because, during these months, it’s often still warm enough to hit the beach in the southern states, it’s cool enough to tour Uluru, and the humidity and rains have not come to Darwin or Cairns (although it will be very hot by Oct).

 2. Refreshing Nature